-Postmarital (or postnuptial) agreements can help spouses accomplish many of the same goals as premarital agreements.
-Partition and exchange agreements (or in other words, agreements that convert community property into separate property or separate property into community property) are an example of post-nuptial agreements.
+Postmarital or postnuptial agreements in Texas can help spouses accomplish many of the same goals as premarital agreements.
+Partition and exchange agreements (or in other words, agreements that convert community property into separate property or separate property into community property) are an example of postnuptial agreements.
 This kind of agreement takes place after a couple is married.

 Partition and Exchange Agreements